Parade of Classic Old Cars

 Need Help With This One

 I hope the array of cars brought back some old memories for everyone.
-I didn't know the names of many of of the antique cars, but I remember them from my younger years.
+I didn't know the names of many of of the antique cars, but I remember most of them from my younger years.
 Watching the parade was such a festive occasion as people were laughing and answering questions when asked.
+My son and I had a wonderful time on a beautiful sunny day.

 We got an invite to travel to Las Vegas in one of those gorgeous convertibles, but they didn't come back for us!
 Before the parade started it looked strange to see the empty street.
 It was a beautiful day, and if you have ever been to Atlanta, you just don't get to see Peachtree Road completely empty of traffic, ever!